JanSharp/quick-adjustable-inserters/notes.md

   - [ ] do it in a way where there isn't any overlapping lines, so transparency doesn't screw us
 - [x] maybe add very transparent white rendering in each tile that you can actually interact with
   - [x] generate vertices for a polygon and save it in cache, so the entire background is just 1 polygon
-- [ ] speaking of, what if the entire grid was just a polygon that's cached
+- [x] ~~speaking of, what if the entire grid was just a polygon that's cached~~
+  - [x] see polygon-for-lines branch, the "lines" end up changing thickness inconsistently and disappear, while lines drawn using draw_line are consistent and have a minimal thickness of 1 pixel, even fully zoomed out
 - [ ] estimate inserter speed
 - [ ] add feature where you can place the inserter using this mods key bind and it will automatically uses the same pickup and drop vectors as the last modified inserter, if they have the same dimensions.
 - [ ] maybe add another key bind to place an inserter and instantly enter the configuration mode